Close

 6. Tap Add.

 You can even customize days where they have more or less access.
 For example, you can allow your child to access social media apps longer during the weekend.
+Parents can easily set limits on completely different schedules for every single day of the week.

 Restricting Access to Specific Apps